lloydkevin/hugo-wd/content/post/2013-05-01-deploy-wordpress-fabric.md

 ### Git Deployment

 Since Git had worked so well for me in the past, it was a matter of time before I got started with the [Git Workflow][4].
-I&#8217;ll have to admit, for the site I got set up on this, it worked great.
+I'll have to admit, for the site I got set up on this, it worked great.
 The reason this worked fine is that all the sites I managed and my Git repository were on the same server.
-I won&#8217;t got through the issues on installing [Git on a shared host][5].
+I won't got through the issues on installing [Git on a shared host][5].
 When adding a new site to my workflow, I would have to do the following:

   * <span style="line-height: 13px;">Add the new Git repository to the server</span>
   * Modify the post-receive script

 Again, this worked great.
 Everything was integrated and I could deploy on the command line.
 I was really proud of myself.
 Then came one client that had their own server.
 Installing Git was simply not an option.
 Even if I did, I would have to jump through the hoops of SSH keys from their server to mine.
-It just didn&#8217;t work.
+It just didn't work.
 I was back to the stone age of good old FTP.

 ### Enter Fabric

-I&#8217;ve had conversations with a friend of mine who is doing some [Django][6] development.
+I've had conversations with a friend of mine who is doing some [Django][6] development.
 He started out using [Fabric][7] for deployment.
 He showed me one of his deploy scripts and then I was absolutely sold.

 Fabric essentially gives you an easy way to run commands on a remote host.
-I like it because it doesn&#8217;t require much on server the side.
-I am using their [rsync _plugin_][8] and that&#8217;s practically everywhere.
+I like it because it doesn't require much on server the side.
+I am using their [rsync _plugin_][8] and that's practically everywhere.
 Rsync handles my issues of only pushing things that have changed; something I got to like with Git.

-So enough talk, here&#8217;s my fabfile.py script:
+So enough talk, here's my fabfile.py script:

 <pre class="brush: python; title: ; notranslate" title="">from __future__ import with_statement
 from fabric.api import *